 Where to stay?

-I usually use this website to book in advance my hotels in Perhentian Islands, Malaysia as they usually have the lowest rates I find.
+I usually use this website or this website to book in advance my hotels in Perhentian Islands, Malaysia as they usually have the lowest rates I find.
 I like it because it's free to cancel and change the dates.

 Lowest Price Guarantee: if you can beat our price, we will pay you twice the difference!